Get

 • Drinking contaminated water

+Not all worms need to be eaten to jump-start the cycle.
+For example, hookworms only need to penetrate the skin, usually on the bottoms of feet, if you walk outside barefoot.
 Like puppies, children are more susceptible to parasitic infestations because they’re not as aware of basic hygiene practices as adults are.
-Children tend to put all sorts of objects from the floor into their mouths, so they are more at risk.
+Children tend to put objects from the floor in their mouths, so they are more at risk.

 Beagle puppy and toddler playing in the grass